mhpenta/toolspec/README.md

 2. **Testability** - Each tool can be isolated and unit tested effectively
 3. **Polymorphism** - Tools can be used interchangeably regardless of implementation
 4. **Discoverability** - Tools expose their parameters and description as part of the interface
-5. **Result consistency** - The standard ToolResult structure ensures uniform error handling and output formats
+5. **Result consistency** - The standard ToolResult structure ensures uniform error handling and flexible output
-6. **Type safety** - Interface constraints enforce contracts at compile time
+6. **Extensibility** - Tools can be extended via composition or embedding
-7. **Extensibility** - Tools can be extended via composition or embedding
+7. **Better encapsulation** - All metadata consolidated in a single `ToolSpec` struct

-This approach aligns with Go's interface philosophy of "design by contract" while enabling a flexible plugin system without sacrificing type safety.
+8. **UI/UX support** - Built-in hints for better tool presentation in user interfaces